chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 This is called the **exploration versus exploitation dilemma**.

 ## Monte-Carlo Tree Search
-It turns out that we can simultaneously resolve the exploration versus exploitation dilemma and remove the need for a heuristic function at the same time using a technique called **Monte-Carlo Tree Search**.
+It turns out that we can simultaneously resolve the exploration versus exploitation dilemma and remove the need for a heuristic function at the same time using a technique called **Monte-Carlo Tree Search** (MCTS).

 Suppose we had a simulation policy function, $p: \mathcal{S} \times A \rightarrow \mathcal{A}$ so that $p(s,a)$ is the probability that the turn-taker chooses the action, $a$ from state, $s$.
 Under perfect play, we would expect: